tasmota/docs/Commands.md

 ```http
 http://<ip>/cm?user=admin&password=joker&cmnd=Backlog%20Power%20Toggle%3BPower1%20ff
 ```
-### Clear Backlog queue
+#### Clear Backlog queue

 A `Backlog` command without an argument clears an possible existing `Backlog` queue.

 E.g. in case of command _`Backlog Power1 OFF; Delay 600; Power1 ON`_ the usage of an additional `Backlog` command without any argument within the delay time of 1 minute will delete the whole queue _`Power1 OFF; Delay 600; Power1 ON`_.
 Therefore `Power1 ON` command will not be executed and the relay would remain off.

-# How to Use Commands
+> [!INFO]

-**Unless noted otherwise, commands that do not indicate an introduction version are available since 5.10.** If you're using an older version some of the commands might not work.
+>Unless noted otherwise, commands that do not indicate an introduction version are available since 5.10.
+If you're using an older version some of the commands might not work.
 Note that availability of some features and their associated commands is dependent on the options selected during the firmware compilation.
 Please consult the [builds](Builds) table for a reference of which features are available for each pre-compiled firmware binary variant.

-Every command **used without a parameter (payload) returns the current setting**.
-   * `Power` will return the status of Relay1

-Instead of `0` you can use `off` and instead of `1` you can use `on`.
-   * `Power ON` turns Relay1 on
-   * `Power1 1` also turns Relay1 on

-Replace `<x>` in a command with the appropriate index number.
-Leave it empty to use the first available.
-   * `Power1` and `Power` both control Relay1

-In commands with `x..y` value parameters use a number from `x` to `y` range.

-When a command mentions resetting to *"firmware default"* it means the setting will revert to the one in the flashed binary file.
-If you used `user_config_override.h` at compile time it will revert to those.

-**Note:** Beside results initiated by a command (synchronous) you can get asynchronous results initiated by rule trigger, telemetry event, commands from other source or changed device values.
-Simply put, other messages may precede messages published as a result of your commands.
-* a `tele/%topic%/STATUS` message (sent every 300 seconds by default) may appear exactly after you issue `Power off` command and before you receive `stat/%topic%/RESULT = {"POWER":"OFF"}` message.
+## Command List

-## Control
+### Control

-<a id="tb-command">Command|Parameters
+Command|Parameters
 :---|:---
 Backlog<a id="Backlog"></a>|List of commands to be executed in sequence separated by  `;`<BR> See [Using Backlog](#using-backlog) for examples.
 BlinkCount<a id="BlinkCount"></a>|Number of relay toggles ([blinks](#power)) **(does not control the status LED)**<BR> `0` = blink many times before restoring power state <BR> `1..32000` = set number of blinks *(default = `10`)*